Skip to main content

 July 11, 2024 - Feature Story ,

-A person stands on large boulders near a river, holding the leashes of two large fluffy white dogs Chemine with her two dogs on the South Fork of the Snoqualmie River in Western Washington.
+A person stands among large boulders near a river, holding the leashes of two large fluffy white dogs Chemine with her two dogs on the South Fork of the Snoqualmie River in Western Washington.
 Photo: Chemine Jackels/NOAA Fisheries.

 Restoring New Orleans Wetlands After Hurricane Katrina